-CLM Community Sport, Harbour Sport, Sport Auckland and Sport Waitākere will each use a decision-making panel consisting of staff members, plus a member of the He Oranga Poutama team, to assess ALL fast fund applications against the national criteria.
-The He Oranga Poutama Kai Whakahaere will also lead the assessment of any Kaupapa Maori assessments with the panel.
+CLM Community Sport, Harbour Sport, Sport Auckland and Sport Waitākere each use a decision-making panel consisting of staff members, plus a member of the He Oranga Poutama team, to assess ALL fast fund applications against the national criteria.
+The He Oranga Poutama Kai Whakahaere also leads the assessment of any Kaupapa Maori assessments with the panel.

-Decisions will be made within the following month from receipt of application.
+Decisions are made within the following month from receipt of application.

 Regional and Local Fund applications

-Aktive, CLM Community Sport, Sport Auckland and Sport Waitākere will each use an independent Advisory Group consisting of community members, including Mana Whenua, to assess all funding round applications against the national criteria.
-Jenny Gill, former Foundation North Chief Executive, will preside over each Advisory Group as Chair; and Advisory Groups will make recommendations to each organisation’s Board, seeking approval.
+Aktive, CLM Community Sport, Sport Auckland and Sport Waitākere each use an independent Advisory Group consisting of community members, including Mana Whenua, to assess all funding round applications against the national criteria.
+Jenny Gill, former Foundation North Chief Executive, presides over each Advisory Group as Chair; and Advisory Groups make recommendations to each organisation’s Board, seeking approval.

-Decisions will be made following Advisory Group meetings that are to be held within the following month from receipt of application.
+Decisions are made following Advisory Group meetings that are to be held within the following month after the round has closed.

 Full Advisory Group list here.

-If you have any questions or for regional enquiries, please email us on email@example.com or please call Luke Morriss (Aktive) on 022 010 4532.
+If you have any questions or for regional enquiries, please email us on firstname.lastname@example.org or please call Trudi Bridges (Aktive) on 021 145 2965.